Paulinakhew/playlist_generator/README.md

 ## Example
 ### List of Songs
 The `List of songs` field would be populated by a list of songs.
-The following example is taken from a comment from [this](https://www.youtube.com/watch?v=r3X2Y-Xuwwo&ab_channel=honimilk) YouTube video.
+The following example is taken from a comment on a YouTube video.
 ```
 0:02 - Butterfly by UMI
 2:43 - Chateau by Djo